ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 - How many of the 38 Annex A controls typically apply to an enterprise AI deployment?

 Most deployments mark 30 to 36 controls as applicable.
-Controls A.7.2 (data for development) and A.7.3 (data acquisition) may be marked not applicable when the organization does not train its own models and relies on external providers.
-Controls A.5.5 (societal impact) may be marked partially applicable when the AI system's societal impact is limited.
+Controls A.7.2 (data for development and enhancement) and A.7.3 (acquisition of data) may be marked not applicable when the organization does not train or fine-tune its own models and relies entirely on external providers.
+Control A.5.5 (societal impacts) may be marked partially applicable when the AI system's societal reach is limited.
+Exclusions in A.6.2 are harder to justify, because deploying and operating a purchased model is still a lifecycle the standard expects you to control.

 - Do I need all 38 controls implemented at the initial certification?